ttous/basic-web-app/README.md

 ### Special thanks

 - Thanks to [crsandeep](https://github.com/crsandeep) and his repository ([simple-react-full-stack](https://github.com/crsandeep/simple-react-full-stack)) on which this one is based on.
-- Thanks to [Alligator.io](https://alligator.io) and their article about React routing : [Using React Router 4 with Server-Side Rendering](https://alligator.io/react/react-router-ssr/).
+- Thanks to [Alligator.io](https://alligator.io) and their article about React routing: [Using React Router 4 with Server-Side Rendering](https://alligator.io/react/react-router-ssr/).
+- Thanks to [Soon Hin Khor](https://medium.com/@khor) and his article about full-stack [Webpack](https://github.com/webpack/webpack) configuration: [Webpack Javascript Bundling for Both Front-end and Back-end (nodejs)](https://medium.com/code-oil/webpack-javascript-bundling-for-both-front-end-and-back-end-b95f1b429810).